 Faculty are encouraged to apply

-To find guidelines regarding eligibility, proposal format and submission, acceptance conditions, and more, please visit https://research.nd.edu/our-services/funding-opportunities/faculty/internal-grants-programs/.
+To find guidelines regarding eligibility, proposal format and submission, acceptance conditions, and more, including additional internal grant opportunities that will be announced in the coming months, please visit https://research.nd.edu/our-services/funding-opportunities/faculty/internal-grants-programs/.

 About Notre Dame Research:

 The University of Notre Dame is a private research and teaching university inspired by its Catholic mission.
 Located in South Bend, Indiana, its researchers are advancing human understanding through research, scholarship, education, and creative endeavor in order to be a repository for knowledge and a powerful means for doing good in the world.
 For more information, please see research.nd.edu or @UNDResearch.